 What Do You Need To Make Jalapeno Popper Dip with Bacon?

-The kitchen tools you will need for this spicy dip recipe are:
+The kitchen tools you will need for this Jalapeno Popper Dip with Bacon recipe are:

-- A Electric Hand Mixer or Stand Mixer
+- An Electric Hand Mixer or Stand Mixer

 - A 9×9 or 7×11 Inch Baking Dish